 As standard procedure, stingy insurance companies and defense law firms will try to offer you less than the full amount of compensation you deserve – and nothing at all, if they can get away with it.

-The Lexington auto accident attorneys at Morgan, Collins, Yeast & Salyer have extensive experience with helping people injured in car accidents go after the compensation they need and deserve.
+The Lexington auto accident attorneys at Morgan, Collins, Yeast & Salyer have extensive experience with helping people injured in auto accidents go after the compensation they need and deserve.

 Contact us today by phone or reach out online to schedule a free consultation with an experienced and aggressive Lexington car accident lawyer.